 Any diagnostic testing that doesn’t happen in a laboratory is called Point-of-Care (POC) testing.

-POC COVID-19 rapid tests are portable and ideal to screen people who show no symptoms.
+POC COVID-19 rapid antigen tests look for proteins from the COVID-19 virus.
+They can be conducted by a health professional or a trained individual.
 Unlike the lab-based polymerase chain reaction (PCR) test results that take 24 to 48 hours, POC rapid test results are available typically within 15 to 20 minutes.
+Rapid Antigen Testing may be carried out at least once a week, and up to two-three times a week.

 Rapid tests are safe to administer and can be done with just a nasal swab collection.
 No deep-penetrating nasopharyngeal swab, like in PCR tests, is needed.